Back to updates

 Do you find it hard to distinguish tasks when you have lots of data on your board?

-What is Conditional coloring?
+What is Conditional Coloring?

-Conditional coloring is a powerful feature that enables users to color code their data based on specific criteria.
+Conditional coloring is a powerful feature that enables users to color-code their data based on specific criteria.
 This helps in visually distinguishing data entries, making it easier to spot trends and important information quickly.

-The benefits of Conditional coloring
+Plaky: Conditional coloring

 Customized board visualizations